 December (and the winter solstice specifically), marked the pinnacle of this desolate season.
 But many cultures also used this as a time to celebrate life and light in the face of the encroaching darkness.
 To gather with loved ones around the fire.
 To feast and sing and share what little we had squirreled away.
 To celebrate the simple fact that we were still alive.
 Now don't get me wrong, humans have plenty of flaws, but I think there is something deeply beautiful about that.
 That on the longest, coldest nights of the year, when all was quiet and frozen and bleak, we shined our flickering lights into the vast darkness and found joy.

 I love that you can still find remnants of these ancient rituals in our modern holiday traditions.
 Little echoes of forgotten customs.
 We still hang lights in dark windows.
 We feast and sing.
 We bring in evergreens that don't mind the cold.
 Perhaps one of the most ubiquitous of these symbols is the humble wreath.
 There are many theories on the origin of this tradition, but my personal favorite is that the hearty evergreens and circular shape represent eternal life in the face of winter.
 We hang them in our doors and windows to remind our neighbors, "It's alright, friends.
-Even in the darkest days of winter, some things stay green."
+Even on the darkest days of the year, something green remains."
 What a lovely thought.

 I made this simple wreath with bay laurel and eucalyptus and an old embroidery hoop.
 Nothing too fancy.
 Just simple supplies, a little time and a cup of peppermint tea.
 It felt good to slow down and breathe deep and play with plants for a while.
 A nice slow segue into the bustle of the holiday season.